Rice production in China

 Rice production in China is the amount of rice planted, grown, and harvested for consumption in the mainland of China.

-It is an important part of the national economy, where it is the world's largest producer of rice, making up 30% of global rice production.
+It is an important part of the national economy, where it is the world's second-largest producer of rice as of 2025.
 It produces the highest rice yields in Asia, at 6.5 MT/ha.
 Rice is produced throughout the nation and is believed to have been first domesticated in the surrounding regions of the Yangtze River and the Yunnan-Guizhou highlands of Southern China.
 Rice is believed to have been first cultivated around the Yangtze River Valley and Yellow River 11,000 years ago, and found upon clustering in the middle of the Yangtze River in the provinces of Hubei and Hunan in central China according to archaeological records.
 Rice production in China uses techniques, such as turning soil into mud to prevent water loss, as well as seed transplantation.

 The main variants of rice produced and grown in China encapsulates wild rice species of O. Mereriana, O. Officinalis, and O. Rufipogon and the main Chinese cultivated rice varieties are indica and japonica subspecies, with ongoing developments of rice breeding in hybrid rice established by the Ministry of Agriculture in China.

 The subspecies of the Indica and Japonica rice are produced in different, and some in overlapping, regions across China with the hybrid rice predominantly growing in the region of Central China.

 There are many geographical regions across China for rice production.
 The geographical setting in the rice production regions across China highlights different climates (subtropical, cold, and dry), growing periods, and soils which is what makes the rice varieties distinct from one another.
 The geographical setting is what delineates the different planting and harvesting seasons of rice variants in the regions.